project-2-inked-in/inked-in/README.md

 ## Description

-This is a project developed by XXX and YYY as the project for the second module at Ironhack.
-The purpose of the application is...
+This is a project developed by Estefania and Pau as the project for the second module at Ironhack.
+The purpose of the application is ...

 ---